 Respect and compassion for wildlife are qualities that must be learned at an early age, if future generations are to become effective custodians of the natural world.
 But conveying these messages to children in rural Africa in a way that engages and convinces them is a constant conservation challenge.
-This was one of the problems faced by the Botswana Predator Conservation Trust, until they came up with an innovative and inspiring solution.
+This was one of the problems faced by the Botswana Predator Conservation team, until they came up with an innovative and inspiring solution.

 This ground-breaking outreach model can really change attitudes to wildlife and conservation.
 Continued support is needed to consolidate and extend its activities.